JSBmanD/docs/pages/deep-linked-ads/facebook-ads-faq.md

 ### Migrating from the existing Facebook integration to MMP

-!!!
-Note
+[block:callout]
+{
+  "type": "info",
+  "title": "Authenitcation",
-	You can no longer see the previous Facebook onboarding flow that required you to copy-paste your Facebook app secret.
-Please use the "Authenticate with Facebook" option instead.
+  "body": "You can no longer see the previous Facebook onboarding flow that required you to copy-paste your Facebook app secret.
+Please use the "Authenticate with Facebook" option instead."
+}
+[/block]

 If you have been using our integration with Facebook prior to February 14, 2018, then we highly recommend that you upgrade to our new integration that includes MMP.